AdobeDocs/commerce-pwa-studio/src/data/auto-generated/buildpack/reference/envVarDefinitions.md

 **Type:** `bool`

-Use a service worker in developer mode (PWADevServer), which are disabled in dev mode normally to simplify cache.
+Use a service worker in developer mode (PWADevServer), which is disabled in dev mode normally to simplify cache.
 Good for debugging.

 ### `DEV_SERVER_WATCH_OPTIONS_USE_POLLING`